-- For an operation whose actual cost exceeds the amortized cost we charge the excess to the elements involved. - In total we will charge at most $O(\log n)$ to an element (regardless of the request sequence). - For each element a makeset operation occurs as the first operation involving this element. - ▶ We inflate the amortized cost of the makeset-operation to $\Theta(\log n)$, i.e., at this point we fill the bank account of the element to $\Theta(\log n)$. - Later operations charge the account but the balance never drops below zero.
+- For an operation whose actual cost exceeds the amortized cost we charge the excess to the elements involved. - In total we will charge at most $O(\log n)$ to an element (regardless of the request sequence).

-- For an operation whose actual cost exceeds the amortized cost we charge the excess to the elements involved. - In total we will charge at most $O(\log n)$ to an element (regardless of the request sequence). - For each element a makeset operation occurs as the first operation involving this element. - ▶ We inflate the amortized cost of the makeset-operation to $\Theta(\log n)$, i.e., at this point we fill the bank account of the element to $\Theta(\log n)$. - Later operations charge the account but the balance never drops below zero.
+- For an operation whose actual cost exceeds the amortized cost we charge the excess to the elements involved. - In total we will charge at most $O(\log n)$ to an element (regardless of the request sequence). - For each element a makeset operation occurs as the first operation involving this element.

-- For an operation whose actual cost exceeds the amortized cost we charge the excess to the elements involved. - In total we will charge at most $O(\log n)$ to an element (regardless of the request sequence). - For each element a makeset operation occurs as the first operation involving this element. - ▶ We inflate the amortized cost of the makeset-operation to $\Theta(\log n)$, i.e., at this point we fill the bank account of the element to $\Theta(\log n)$. - Later operations charge the account but the balance never drops below zero.
+- For an operation whose actual cost exceeds the amortized cost we charge the excess to the elements involved. - In total we will charge at most $\mathcal{O}(\log n)$ to an element (regardless of the request sequence). - For each element a makeset operation occurs as the first operation involving this element. - We inflate the amortized cost of the makeset-operation to $\Theta(\log n)$ , i.e., at this point we fill the bank account of the element to $\Theta(\log n)$ .

-- For an operation whose actual cost exceeds the amortized cost we charge the excess to the elements involved. - In total we will charge at most $O(\log n)$ to an element (regardless of the request sequence). - For each element a makeset operation occurs as the first operation involving this element. - ▶ We inflate the amortized cost of the makeset-operation to $\Theta(\log n)$, i.e., at this point we fill the bank account of the element to $\Theta(\log n)$. - Later operations charge the account but the balance never drops below zero.
+- For an operation whose actual cost exceeds the amortized cost we charge the excess to the elements involved. - In total we will charge at most $O(\log n)$ to an element (regardless of the request sequence). - For each element a makeset operation occurs as the first operation involving this element. - We inflate the amortized cost of the makeset-operation to $\Theta(\log n)$ , i.e., at this point we fill the bank account of the element to $\Theta(\log n)$ . - Later operations charge the account but the balance never drops below zero.

 makeset(x): The actual cost is O(1).
-Due to the cost inflation the amortized cost is $O(\log n)$.
+Due to the cost inflation the amortized cost is $O(\log n)$ .